 On the platform, users can put their homes for sale, buy a home, or trade-in theirs in exchange for another one.
 Opendoor helps users establish the price, identify associated fees, and solve other questions that might pop up along the way.

 It currently operates in twenty cities across the U.S and was recognized as the most innovative company by Inman, one of the industry’s leading sources of real estate information.

 One of the major advantages of FinTech is that it is available to anyone with a computer or mobile device.
 That is why Plaid’s goal of seeking the democratization of financial services is not a crazy idea.

-Through its various products, Plaid offers solutions that connect payment and personal finance apps to users’ bank accounts.
-This allows users to manage their portfolios and perform operations like transferring and tracking funds in an easy and organized manner, even if they have various bank accounts.
+Through its various products, Plaid offers solutions that connect payment and personal finance mobile banking apps to consumers’ bank accounts.
+This allows users to manage their portfolios and perform operations like money transfers and tracking funds in an easy and organized manner, even if they have various bank accounts.

 Plaid has developed a set of developer-friendly APIs that allow the integration of various platforms in order to process information and deliver a great user experience.

 Root Insurance Company

 The insurance world can be nasty if one does not know how to move around.
 That probably explains why Root Insurance has been such a success.
 With its easy to use app and its innovative business model, it is revolutionizing the auto insurance industry by offering alternative pricing methods.